tombrisland/lambda-workflow/README.md

 ## Features

-*lambda-workflow* is a serverless workflow runtime.
+lambda-workflow is a serverless workflow runtime.
 The project enables the writing of lambda functions which orchestrate any number of asynchronous services without running into function timeouts.

 * Write workflows as code
 * Execute workflows with a serverless technology
 * Avoid expensive serverless orchestrators (*aaS*)

 ### How it works
-1. Make an asynchronous call using `WorkflowContext::call()`
+1. Make an asynchronous call using `WorkflowContext::call()` or the `call!` macro
 2. The lambda *suspends* by returning `WorkflowError::Suspended`
 3. A service re-invokes the lambda by callback, storing the result in a state store.
    1. All results are then replayed when the user code is invoked